-If the engine does not start or if the dashboard does not work, it is possible that the electrical system is defective and a fuse has blown on the general installation.
+If the engine does not start or if the instruments panel does not operate, a fault might be somewhere in the electrical system and a fuse may have blown up.

-Check the cause before replacing the defective fuse immediately.
+Investigate the cause before replacing the faulty fuse straight away.
 Keep an assortment of spare fuses on hand.
-Replace one fuse with another of the same value.
+Replace a fuse with one of the same rating.